2022–23 PGA Tour

-The 2022–23 PGA Tour is the 108th season of the PGA Tour, and the 56th since separating from the PGA of America.
-The season began on September 15, 2022.
-The 2023 FedEx Cup Playoffs will begin on August 10, and conclude on August 27, 2023.
+The 2022–23 PGA Tour was the 108th season of the PGA Tour, the main professional golf tour in the United States.
+It was also the 55th season since separating from the PGA of America, and the 17th edition of the FedEx Cup.

-It is intended that the 2022–23 season will be the final season with the current wraparound format (that started in 2013–14).
-The tour plans to return to a traditional calendar-year format starting in 2024.

 Changes for 2022–23

+It was the final season with the current wraparound format (that started in 2013–14).
+The tour returned to a traditional calendar-year format in 2024.

 Prize funds

 The Tour announced record prize money for the 2022–23 season, with increased purses for elevated events including: